rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-llms.md

 ![](../img/working-with-open-webui/gguf-model-page-hf.png)

-- Navigate to the Models page in the Open WebUI, `Admin Panel > Settings > Models`.
+- Navigate to the Models page in the Open WebUI, `Admin Panel > Settings > Connections`.
 - Enter the full model name in the `Pull a model from Ollama.com` field and click on the download button.
 Once the model is downloaded, you can use it with the Chat and the Playground features.

 ![](../img/working-with-open-webui/download-gguf-from-hf.png)